spyron1/deepmind_researchpaper_QnA_Agent/README.md

 # DeepMind Research Paper Q&A System

 This project implements a Question-Answering (QnA) pipeline over 855 DeepMind research papers in PDF format.
 It uses LangChain with ChromaDB for vector search and Google's Gemini API for answering questions.
+##NOTE:download the ipynb file and see the code
 ## Features

 - Loads PDFs in batches (10 at a time) from a local folder